Liturgical drama: Definition

 Scholars argued against the over-determined term liturgical drama, calling to mind that just because the Mass often included dramatic exposition, commentary, and counterpoint, that did not make it a drama.
 There may be liturgy in drama and drama in liturgy, but there are several other options.
 While narrative structures abound in several part of the Mass and its readings, liturgies may also convey visual impressions, solemn processional entries, complex tableaux or lyrics.
 Stories are not necessarily part of the classic elements of medieval liturgies, like visitatio sepulchri, Passion plays, Jesus descending the cross, shepherd's plays, sorrows of the Virgin Mary, or Corpus Christi plays.
 Liturgy and drama are, for today's standards, subcategories of a greater phenomenon which the 21st century terms performance or enactment.

-The example of Cistercian nuns crowning Marian statues in their monastic enclosure at Wienhausen shows the limits of "liturgical drama".
+The example of Cistercian nuns crowning Marian statues in their monastic enclosure at Wienhausen shows the limits of the notion of "liturgical drama."
 Caroline Bynum has shown that the crowning ceremonies included alternating clothing for Mary, even royal crowns were donated to the statues.
 The nuns, for their part, dressed and crowned themselves on given occasions in the liturgical year.
 The example shows clear aspects of performance and liturgy.